moganas-makavelli/ai_week4_asingment/README.md

     Demonstrated how AI improves code coverage, error detection, and test prioritization.

-📄 Deliverable: Automated_Testing_Script.ipynb
+📄 Deliverable: Part2_task1_code_completion.ipynb

 Task 3: Predictive Analytics

     Built a predictive model using a dataset of software development metrics.

     Preprocessed and cleaned data with pandas.

     Trained a machine learning model (e.g., Random Forest or Linear Regression) to predict software performance indicators such as defect density or delivery time.

     Evaluated model accuracy using metrics like MAE, RMSE, and R².

     Discussed ethical implications and data fairness.

 📊 Deliverables:

-Predictive_Model_Notebook.ipynb
+Part2_Task3_PredictiveAnalytics.ipynb

 cleaned_dataset.csv